 So, What’s Mustard Algae?

-Although it’s not dangerous usually, overgrowth of mustard algae can house bacteria like E Coli.
+Although it’s not usually dangerous, too much mustard algae can house bacteria like E Coli.

 What Causes Mustard Algae in the First Place?